kuberig-io/kuberig/docs/quick-start.md

 In case you don't have Kind yet, follow the [installation instructions](https://github.com/kubernetes-sigs/kind#installation-and-usage).

-The create a new cluster
+Then create a new cluster
 ```shell
 kind create cluster